Common questions about drones

 How old should a drone pilot be? - While drones are often marketed and sold as toys, even the smallest of drones require the person flying the drone to be able to manipulate controls while at the same time making decisions about where to maneuver the drone, and being ready to quickly take actions to avoid accidents.
 Common sense, rather than rules or regulations, should be your guide.
 If your child can ride a bike in traffic or use a computer or mobile device without supervision, they are also likely able to safely fly a drone.

-Do I have to register a drone? - In the US, all drones heavier than 0.55 pounds (250 grams) must be registered with the FAA by someone (typically the person who purchased the drone) who is at least 13 years old.
-The FAA has a separate process for drones that weigh between 0.55 and 55 pounds (250 grams and 25 kg), and a third process for those that weigh at least 55 pounds.
+Do I have to register a drone? - In the US, if a drone is only being used for entertainment or recreation (not for business purposes), and weighs less than 55 pounds (25 kilograms), the answer is no. However, if the drone is being used, or may be used, in connection with any commercial activity, and weighs between 0.55 pounds (250 grams) must be and 55 pounds registered with the FAA.
+The person registering the drone (who does not have to be the person who purchased the drone or is flying the drone) must be at least 13 years old.
+The FAA has a separate process for drones that weigh at least 55 pounds.
 Drones weighing less than 0.55 pounds do not have to be registered in the US.

 What happens if I'm buying a drone for a child? - It depends on the drone and the child.
-If the drone weighs less than 0.55 pounds (250 grams), no registration is needed.
-If the drone is between 0.55 and 55 pounds, and if the child is younger than 13 years old, either you or a another person who is least 13 years old must register the drone.
-If the child is at least 13 years old, the child may apply for a registration number.
+If the drone weighs less than 55 pounds (25 kg), and will not be flown in connection with a commercial activity, no registration is needed.
+If the drone is between 0.55 and 55 pounds, and will be flown by the child or by someone else for commercial purposes, either you or a another person who is least 13 years old (including the child) must register the drone.

 Do I need any special training before I can fly a drone? - The FAA does not have any training requirements for drone pilots.
 Whether you are flying a drone for fun or for business, it is up to the person flying the drone to make the effort to learn how to fly a drone safely and well.